fredwu/authlite/README.markdown

 The "k2" branch and 1.x tags are for Kohana 2.3.
 The "master" branch and 2.x tags are for Kohana 3.0.

-Work on Kohana 3.0 has not begun yet, please be patient.
+Authlite 2.0 in the master branch has now begun alpha testing.